microsoft/greenlands/README.md

 This repo contains the code for `greenlands`, a platform that can be used to run games between _AI agents_ and human players in Minecraft, and collect metrics throughout the games.
+Note that this is _almost exactly_ the code that was used for the platform used to collect data for the [IGLU 2022](https://www.aicrowd.com/challenges/neurips-2022-iglu-challenge), and while useful, the goal for it is to be a reference implementation that you can check if you're interested in building something similar, or just want to see how things work.

 We're still in the process of cleaning up the documentation (and this README), but the code of the platform is complete.
+The existing documentation can be found [here](https://github.com/microsoft/greenlands/blob/main/Docs/Home.md), and it should give you an idea of the architecture and functionality of the different components.

 Here you can see an example of a human giving instructions to an agent and how said agent attempts to fulfill the human's requests (see full video [here](https://www.youtube.com/watch?v=PWrvLhQDybw)).